Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 There are many reasons you might want to consider planting a Leyland cypress tree in your yard.
-A Leyland cypress tree works very well as a hedge plant, but if you love birds, you will plant one with them in mind, as it provides them some protection from predators like hawks or roadrunners.
+It works very well as a hedge plant, but if you love birds, you will plant one with them in mind, as it provides them some protection from predators like hawks or roadrunners.
 Because the trees are very dense, the birds are also protected somewhat from the ravages of severe weather.

 No tree will provide 100% safety for your backyard birds, as we have witnessed a hawk fly directly up into the Leyland cypress tree in an attempt to capture a bird.
 Luckily, the bird was able to fly out the back of the cypress and escape while the hawk was fighting through the branches of the dense tree.
 But the birds keep coming back to the tree and seem to know that they are safer there than anyplace else.

 Also, this type of tree can become a living barrier that can grow up to 60 feet tall with a diameter of up to 15 feet, affording you and your family the privacy you deserve.

 This fast-growing evergreen has fine, feathery, soft-green pointed needles on flattened branches.
 At maturity, the needles will turn a dark blue-green color.
 The tree matures to a dense, pyramidal outline.
 These trees are hardy in USDA growing zones 6–10.

 Here are some more reasons you may want to consider this tree:

 - These trees grow an average of 3–5 feet a year.
 So if you are an impatient gardener, as I am, you will see the fruits of your labor very quickly.